thequietlife/CTI-101/README.md

 #### Software

 #### Applications
-* programs like Adobe Acrobat and Mozilla Firefox
+* e.g. Mozilla Firefox - consists of 20 million machine code instructions

 #### Intro to Code
 +ve of computers - can process a lot of information quickly, accurately <br>
--ve of computers - only does what is asked, it is not a human brain with a will of it's own
+-ve of computers - only does what is asked, it is not a human brain with a will of its own

 #### How Computers Work
 * code is step by step instructions for a computer to follow